PawseySC/singularity-containers/_episodes/24-ml-python.md

 > Think of how you would write a minimal def file that:
 > * uses `jupyter/datascience-notebook:latest` from Docker Hub as base image
 > * installs the *Plotly* package via `/opt/conda/bin/conda install plotly=3.10`
-> * we'll use this image as an interactive session, so do not care about `%startscript`
+> * we'll use this image as an interactive session, so DO NOT care about `%startscript`
 >
 > > ## Solution
 > >